 Experience the Rave Coffee Decaf Difference

-Here at Rave Coffee, our decaf coffee beans get just as much love and personal attention as our caffeinated offerings.
+Here at Rave Coffee, all of our coffee beans get just as much love and personal attention as our caffeinated offerings.
 We gently put them through decaffeination processes to remove almost all traces of caffeine while maintaining exceptional flavour.

 Our delicious decafs work wonders as milky lattes, smooth flat whites, chilled iced coffees, and classic black filter brews.
 Experience subtle vanilla sweetness balanced with notes of red fruits in our Colombia El Carmen Sugarcane Decaf No. 77 .
 Or try our popular Swiss Water Decaf Blend No. 11 , which carries the full flavour profile of its caffeinated counterparts.